chazmcgarvey/bpan-index/ReadMe.md

 ## Package Registration

-If you have a Bash package that you want to publish to BPAN, just add an entry for it to the `Index.ini` file and submit a pull request.
+If you have a Bash package that you want to publish to BPAN, just add an entry for it to the `index.ini` file and submit a pull request.

 The index file is regenerated periodically by scanning all registered packages for new tagged commits that pass all the BPAN release checks.